eagles-project/haero/docs/library.md

 Once you've done these things and rebuilt Haero, your new aerosol process implementation is available for use.

-\subsection{Diagnostic Functions}
-\labelsubsection{lib:diagnostic_functions}
+### Diagnostic Functions

 Aerosol processes compute tendencies for prognostic variables.
 But how are diagnostic variables updated?
 These variables are quite different in nature from their prognostic counterparts:

-\begin{enumerate}
-  \item they depend algebraically on prognostic variables and other diagnostic
+* they depend algebraically on prognostic variables and other diagnostic variables
-        variables
-  \item they are updated in place instead of being evolved in time by
+* they are updated in place instead of being evolved in time by differential equations
-        differential equations
-  \item they are often shared/needed by several distinct aerosol processes, and
-        at various points in time, depending on a given process ordering
+* they are often shared/needed by several distinct aerosol processes, and at various points in time, depending on a given process ordering
-\end{enumerate}

 Because of these considerations, it's not clear that we can update more than a single diagnostic variable at once.
 To do so implies a knowledge of how the